codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

     (IMAGE)

-1. Wait until you get a confirmation that Pulse successfully created the integration and the webhook on Bitbucket.
+1. Wait until you get a confirmation that Pulse successfully connected the integration to Bitbucket.

     (IMAGE)